TeoNikolov/wasp-ss-gesgen/README.md

 **Disclaimer:** The license in this repo does not apply to the ZeroEGGS system; it has [its own license](https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS/blob/main/License.md).
 Please contact its authors in case you have any questions.

 # Attribution
 This repository utilizes Ubisoft La Forge's [ZeroEGGS](https://arxiv.org/abs/2209.07556) gesture generation AI model.
+We are very thankful that they let us use their model for the summer school!

-You are encouraged to browse around their [repository](https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS/) and to contact the authors if you have any questions about it!
+You are encouraged to browse the [ZeroEGGS repo](https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS/) and to contact the authors if you have any questions about the model or using it for your own projects!

 # Contact
 If you have any questions, feel free to contact these folks via email: